limiteddays/limiteddays/README.md

 ## Data scientist who Compose, and Develope anime games!

-- 🔭 I’m currently working on Game called "Hana's Campus Life!"
+- ✨✨✨ I’m currently working on Game called "Hana's Campus Life!" and "Elione's Magical Bistro"
-- 🌱 I’m currently learning "Computational Data Science and Music composing In The University of Sydney"
+- 👌 I’m currently learning "Computational Data Science and Music composing In The University of Sydney"
-- 👯 I’m looking to collaborate on Developing games and interesting datascience project!
+- ✌ I’m looking to collaborate on Developing games and interesting datascience project!
+- 한국어도 가능하답니다! 👏

 ### How to reach me: